ridhotamma/typescript-arkanoid-game/README.md

-"making game with typescript, it called arkanoid game"
+# arkanoid game with typescript